JAYASREE24032006/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

 The PWM period (1/FPWM) is defined by the following parameters: ARR value, the Prescaler value, and the internal clock itself which drives the timer module FCLK.
 The formula down below is to be used for calculating the FPWM for the output.
 You can set the clock you’re using, the Prescaler, and solve for the ARR value in order to control the FPWM and get what you want.

-### STM32 PWM Frequency Formula - STM32 PWM Frequency Equation
+### STM32 PWM FREQUENCY FORMULA - STM32 PWM FREQUENCY EQUATION :
 ![image](https://github.com/vasanthkumarch/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/assets/36288975/aca8a20e-9b99-40c1-bada-f31accaa2ae9)

-### STM32 PWM Duty Cycle
+### STM32 PWM DUTY CYCLE :

 In normal settings, assuming you’re using the timer module in PWM mode and generating PWM signal in edge-aligned mode up-counting configuration.
 The duty cycle percentage is controlled by changing the value of the CCRx register.
 And the duty cycle equals (CCRx/ARR) [%].
 ![image](https://github.com/vasanthkumarch/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/assets/36288975/58ce0807-331e-49f7-bc8d-373f82592a92)

-## Procedure :
+## PROCEDURE :

-1.Open CubeMX & Create New Project
+1. Open CubeMX & Create New Project
  ![image](https://user-images.githubusercontent.com/36288975/226189166-ac10578c-c059-40e7-8b80-9f84f64bf088.png)

-2.Choose The Target MCU & Double-Click Its Name select the target to be programmed  as shown below and click on next
+2. Choose The Target MCU & Double-Click Its Name select the target to be programmed  as shown below and click on next

  ![image](https://user-images.githubusercontent.com/36288975/226189215-2d13ebfb-507f-44fc-b772-02232e97c0e3.png)
 ![image](https://user-images.githubusercontent.com/36288975/226189230-bf2d90dd-9695-4aaf-b2a6-6d66454e81fc.png)

 ![image](https://user-images.githubusercontent.com/36288975/226189280-ed5dcf1d-dd8d-43ae-815d-491085f4863b.png)

-3.Configure Timer2 Peripheral To Operate In PWM Mode With CH1 Output
+3. Configure Timer2 Peripheral To Operate In PWM Mode With CH1 Output
 ![image](https://github.com/vasanthkumarch/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/assets/36288975/682c851a-7dfe-4089-8395-f76088d43896)

-4.Set The RCC External Clock Source
+4. Set The RCC External Clock Source
 ![image](https://github.com/vasanthkumarch/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/assets/36288975/8888af3b-63e2-4760-a51b-17b477763941)

-### STM32 RCC External Clock Selection CubeMX

-5.Go To The Clock Configuration
+5. Go To The Clock Configuration

-6.Set The System Clock To Be 72MHz
+6. Set The System Clock To Be 72MHz
 ![image](https://github.com/vasanthkumarch/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/assets/36288975/4ea03faa-fb90-4b31-8079-3db5f959f2c3)

-7.Name & Generate The Project Initialization Code For CubeIDE or The IDE You’re Using
+7. Name & Generate The Project Initialization Code For CubeIDE or The IDE You’re Using

-8.Creating Proteus project and running the simulation We are now at the last part of step by step guide on how to simulate STM32 project in Proteus.
+8. Creating Proteus project and running the simulation We are now at the last part of step by step guide on how to simulate STM32 project in Proteus.

-9.Create a new Proteus project and place STM32F40xx i.e. the same MCU for which the project was created in STM32Cube IDE.
+9. Create a new Proteus project and place STM32F40xx i.e. the same MCU for which the project was created in STM32Cube IDE.
-10.After creation of the circuit as per requirement as shown below
+10. After creation of the circuit as per requirement as shown below

  ![image](https://github.com/vasanthkumarch/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/assets/36288975/4f377f5e-bdda-489e-a416-c712c893831d)

-11.double click on the the MCU part to open settings.
+11. double click on the the MCU part to open settings.
 Next to the Program File option, give full path to the Hex file generated using STM32Cube IDE.
 Then set the external crystal frequency to 8M (i.e. 8 MHz).
 Click OK to save the changes.

-12.click on debug and simulate using simulation as shown below
+12. click on debug and simulate using simulation as shown below
  ![image](https://github.com/vasanthkumarch/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/assets/36288975/b8efbfc2-f0c5-4106-8117-3a6e7ac87f6c)